Rev. Dr. Bernice Powell Jackson

 Fernando López is originally from Sonora, Mexico.
 Although his musical studies have focused primarily on Western music, he has not kept himself from exploring and mastering various styles.
 Currently he works not only as a soloist, but also as an accompanist and a teacher for a large number of students.
 Fernando graduated from the School of Music at the Univeristy of Arizona and recently graduated from the Univerisity of South Florida, where he received his Master of Music degree.

-Darlene is a native of Tampa and has been our Administrative Assistant for three years.
+Darlene is a native of Tampa.
 She is a proud grandmother of five and enjoys traveling.